crscheid/pocketmine-mp/README.md

 `docker run -d -v /your/directory/with/data:/data -p 19132:19132/udp --name minecraft cscheide/pocketmine-mp:latest`

 See the data management section below for more detail.

+### Starting in a terminal that you can reattach to

+To start the server with a TTY that you can reconnect to later

+`docker run -ti -p 19132:19132/udp --name minecraft cscheide/pocketmine-mp:latest`

+When you are done with your session, type `Ctrl-P` followed by `Ctrl-Q`.
+To reattach to the session use

+`docker attach minecraft`

 ## Data Management